 But if you’re happy to spend 5 to 10 minutes every day or so on social media, it can open up a whole new world for you and your stall.

-We created an Instagram account for our stall even before launching, and used that space to start building interest in our project by sharing a few posts about the process to transform our battered old shelves into a hub for homegrown, handmade yum stuff.
+I created an Instagram account for my stall, even before launching, and used that space to start building interest in my project by sharing a few posts about the process to transform my battered old shelves into a hub for homegrown, handmade yum stuff.

 (You’ll notice that the earlier time spent thinking about logos and colours comes in really handy here, as it’s much easier to make your social account look cohesive when you have these things set.)

-Now, we post a couple times a week, letting folks know what’s on the stall, what’s happening in the garden and what adorable notes or freebies have been left by passers-by.
-We take care to share information about how we source our foraged food or grow our veggies, trying to build understanding of what goes into local food production.
+Now, I post a couple of times a week, letting folks know what’s on the stall, what’s happening in the garden and what adorable notes or freebies have been left by passers-by.
+I take care to share information about how I source my foraged food or grow my veggies, trying to build understanding of what goes into local food production.

-The connection this account has delivered us is nothing short of astonishing.
+The connection this account has delivered me is nothing short of astonishing.

-Each week, we receive the kindest messages — people giving us their excess backyard-grown fruit or empty pots for seedlings, folks offering up things to barter, neighbours inviting us over for coffee … and lately, lots of people asking advice on how to create their own stall (hence this blog post).
+Almost weekly, I receive the kindest messages — people gifting me their excess backyard-grown fruit or empty pots for seedlings, folks offering up things to barter, neighbours inviting me over for coffee … and lately, lots of people asking advice on how to create their own stall (hence this blog post).

 It’s also a nice place to connect with stallkeepers from all over the world, which I find hugely motivating and inspiring.